ds-souvik/Prediction-of-Bike-Rental-Count-Linear-Regression-and-Deployment-along-with-deployment/readme.md

 	- Hyper parameter tuning.
 	- Prediction and inferences.
 <h4>Part 2: Deployment.</h4>
 1. model.py: It mostly is the subpart of Boombikes Prediction model.ipynb having the code where model is built and trained.
-At the end the object of the trained model is saved in the memory of a pickle package.
+At the end the object of the trained model is saved in the memory of a pickle package.<br>
 2. app.py: It contains the code of my flask app.
 Flask is a micro web framework written in Python.
 Basic flow of the app: